-It was just a week ago that the Women’s Foundation staff began discussing the *possibility* of working from home due to COVID-19.
-I bet most of you have similar stories of how relatively normal things were just a week ago.
+In early March the Women’s Foundation staff began discussing the *possibility* of working from home due to COVID-19.
+I bet most of you have similar stories of how relatively normal things were not so long ago.
 And yet this moment in time is anything but normal and we are acutely aware of the difficulties, stresses and dire scenarios facing NH women, families and the organizations that serve them.
 Please read on to see how we are adapting our work to meet the changing needs of this “new normal.”

 Events and Meetings

 All previously scheduled NHWF events have been postponed including our Nonprofit Roundtable, Legislative Luncheon, and GAL|A. Stay tuned for more information about new dates and times.
 Staff will be moving all in-person meetings to video or phone conferences.